Andrew Golota

 Andrzej Jan Gołota ([ˈandʐɛj ɡɔˈwɔta]; born 5 January 1968), best known as Andrew Golota, is a Polish former professional boxer who competed from 1992 to 2013.
 He challenged four times for a heavyweight world title (by all four major sanctioning bodies), and as an amateur won a bronze medal in the heavyweight division at the 1988 Olympics.
 Despite his accomplishments and more than 40 professional wins, Golota is perhaps best known for twice being disqualified against Riddick Bowe for repeated low blows in fights that Golota was winning.
 On October 4, 1997, he became the first Pole to challenge for a heavyweight boxing crown when he fought WBC champion Lennox Lewis at Boardwalk Hall in Atlantic City.
+He had a bout with Mike Tyson in 2000, which he first withdrew from, but afterward was ruled no-contest.
 In November 2016, Golota was inducted into the Illinois Boxing Hall of Fame.

 Amateur career

 The Warsaw-born, Golota had 111 wins and 10 losses in an amateur career that culminated in his winning a bronze medal at the 1988 Summer Olympics.
 Golota won other international amateur tournaments as well.

 In 1990, he got into a fight with a machinist "about half a foot and 50 pounds smaller" in a bar in Poland.
 Facing charges of assault and battery, he fled rather than risk five years in prison.
 Later that year, he married an American citizen of Polish descent and settled in Chicago.

 Gołota's Olympic results were as follows: